taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 Some more

 - Practical Machine Learning for Computer Vision: End-to-End Machine Learning for Images (2021) by Valliappa Lakshmanan, Martin Görner, Ryan Gillard
-- Modern Computer Vision with PyTorch: A practical roadmap from deep learning fundamentals to advanced applications and Generative AI (2nd, 2024) by V Kishore Ayyadevara, Yeshwanth Reddy
 - Practical Computer Vision with SimpleCV by Demaagd
 - Learning OpenCV 3: Computer Vision in C++ with the OpenCV Library (2017) by Adrian Kaehler, Gary Bradski
 - Foundations of Computer Vision (2024) by Antonio Torralba, Phillip Isola, William T. Freeman